BVI Yacht Charters

 What is the Wi-Fi like in the British Virgin Islands?

-There is free Wi-Fi in our marina and some of our fleet have a router on board, so you will be able to connect to the internet while on our BVI yacht charters.
+There is free Wi-Fi in our marina and some of our fleet have a router on board, so you will be able to connect to the internet while on our BVI yacht charter.
 There is internet access in some cafes and Wi-Fi hotspots, but you may need to pay.

 What regulations are there?